 Up till 2000 the particulate matter was measured as Total suspended particulate matter (TSP) corresponding to particles with a diameter up to around 25 μ m.
 The exact cut-off depended however strongly on the wind velocity.
 From 2001 PM10 measurement was started at all stations except Copenhagen/1103 where the TSP sampling was continued.
-The TSP is around 30 % higher than PM{10} at the street stations, and the difference is less at rural sites.
+The TSP is average 30-50% higher than PM{10} at the street stations, while the difference is less at rural sites.